isc-psulin/pyiris-iceberg/README.md

 irice --job_type=list_tables --src_server "LocalTesting"

 # Uses a source table to create an Iceberg table, using the schema data from the source table, and copies
 # the data from the source table into the target Iceberg table.
-The values for these are all in the config file with # easy to understand names like source_tablename, target_tablename, etc. This will also create the Iceberg catalog
+The values for these are all in the config file with
+# easy to understand names like source_tablename, target_tablename, etc. This will also create the Iceberg catalog
 # tables if necessary.
 irice --job_type=initial_table_sync --src_server "LocalTesting"

 # View the files created for the Iceberg table
 find /tmp/iceberg/iceberg_demo.db

-# This copies the data form a source table to a target table, but does not create the Iceberg table or create the Iceberg catalog tables
+# This copies the data forfromm a source table to a target table, but does not create the Iceberg table or create the Iceberg catalog tables
 irice --job_type=update_table --src_server "LocalTesting"

 # Deletes the Iceberg table from the catalog and the metadata and data files